 Dogs and cats are allowed on all trains throughout France.
 Small dogs and cats need to be in a travel bag or crate and you are required to purchase a ticket (around 10€ each way, depending on the size of the dog) in advance for any SNCF train.
 Larger dogs require a ticket for 1/2 the price of an economy ticket (even if you will be traveling first class) and should wear a muzzle.
 The ticket and travel bag are pretty strongly enforced, whereas the muzzle less so, unless you’re travelling with a bully breed.

 Similar rules apply for the metro, although no tickets need to be purchased.
 Small dogs should be in bags, and large dogs should be muzzled, but they are rarely used and I have yet to be told off for it.
 A reprimanding or even a fine could be given, however, so be warned. **Update: You now need to purchase a regular metro ticket for your pup!**

 Unfortunately, the concept of the “dog park” has not quite made its way to Paris.
 In fact, most parks do not allow dogs, even on the leash, to enter.
-You’ll see a sign like the one in the picture below, and even though Jack doesn’t seem to care he’s not allowed même tenu en laisse, most parks strongly enforce their no dog rules.
+You’ll see a sign like the one in the picture above, and even though Jack doesn’t seem to care he’s not allowed même tenu en laisse, most parks strongly enforce their no dog rules.
 Here are a few known spots to let your pup free and get some exercise throughout the city (be advised that none of these are fully fenced in!):